myteeNatanwit/Carsales/README.md

 ![](https://github.com/myteeNatanwit/Carsales/raw/master/ipad.gif)

 ## issues
 1- IP+ scalling is not accurate.
 Assume support IOS 10.
-IOS 12 is ok.
+IOS 12 is ok.<br>
 2- IP+ rotation has tiny gap, not in other IPs.
 Still dont know why.